-JEAN LOPEZ - Finance Administrator (Monday and Tuesday)
+JEAN WOODISON - Finance Administrator (Monday and Tuesday)

 Jean is the part-time Finance Administrator based in the ARA Office.
 She deals with the day to day finances of the Association including, expense claims invoice payments, vat returns and budget reports.

-JEAN LOPEZ - Administrative Assistant (Wednesday to Friday)
+JEAN WOODISON - Administrative Assistant (Wednesday to Friday)

 Jean is the part-time Admin Assistant based in the ARA Office.
 She is responsible for inputting data in the CARN Reader Ticket Database, distribution and invoicing of CARN stock orders and will answers any CARN-related enquries.